 “Global citizen” Nari Safavi joins WBEZ’s Worldview every Friday to help you plan an international weekend in Chicago.

-Hit play above to hear more helping refugees locally and the other events around Chicago.
+Hit play above to hear more about American Hwangap and this weekend’s activities.